OlympusDAO/olympus-frontend/README.md

 ### Feature Flags

 - Give: by default it is enabled.
 It can be disabled by setting the `REACT_APP_GIVE_ENABLED` environment variable to "false".

+## Dashboard Known Issues

+The Treasury Dashboard has a notification banner to proactively communicate any known issues to users.
+Content is sourced from a Markdown file, and can be edited [here](src/views/TreasuryDashboard/components/warnings/warnings.md).

 ## 👏🏽 Contributing Guidelines